 In 2009 I first started playing around with Hive and EC2/S3.
 I was blown away by the potential of the cloud.
 But it bothered me that the burden of sizing the cluster was put on the user.
 How would an analyst know how many machines were required for a given query or a job?
 To make it worse – one had to even decide whether to add map-reduce or HDFS nodes.
 Within a single user session – different queries required different numbers of machines.
 What if I run multiple queries at once?
 And finally – I was paying by the CPU-hour – so I had to remember to de-provision these machines.

 This wasn’t a problem for human beings to solve – computers should take care of managing computers.
-Three years that have passed since then.
+Three years have passed since then.
 When we started Qubole we found that nothing had really changed.
 The state of the art still involved manually spinning clusters up and down and sizing them right.
-And if you wanted to be cost conscious – to remember to spin them down at exactly the right time.
-Simplicity is one the core values at Qubole.
+And if you wanted to be cost-conscious – remember to spin them down at exactly the right time.
+Simplicity is one of the core values at Qubole.
 On-Demand Hadoop clusters are a core offering and we had to solve this problem for our customers.

 Consolidating the thoughts in the previous sections, we came up with a specification roughly as follows:

 - Hadoop clusters should come up automatically when applications that require them are launched.
-Many Hadoop applications – for example the creation of table by Hive – do not require a Hadoop cluster running at all times.
+Many Hadoop applications – for example, the creation of a table by Hive – do not require a Hadoop cluster running at all times.

 - If a Cluster is already running on behalf of a customer – then new Hadoop applications should automatically discover the running cluster and run jobs against it.

 - If the load on the Cluster is high – then the cluster should automatically expand.
 However – if the cluster is not doing anything useful – the same token nodes should be removed.

 - Nodes should not be removed unless they approach the hour boundary: